sanyam83/CRNN-Text-Recognition-using-synthetic-images/log.md

 2. Generated tfrecord file containing image , image name, size and label as features.
    Check training dataset variable at the end of notebook.

-3. Notebook code is a bit unorganized , but will be in organized manner by tomorroq
+3. Notebook code is a bit unorganized , but will be in organized manner by tomorrow

 # Day 4
 1. Faced Challanges in decoding tfrecord file , still need some more time.(I have less experience in tfrecord file)